nicekiwi/ag-aus-docs/03_TF2/Maps.md

 We do like to run *a lot* of custom maps on our servers. ☺

-Custom maps need to be synchronised between the TF2 server hosting the map and the [web server which indexes all our maps](http://ag-aus.org/tf/maps/) while serving them to TF2 clients as needed (e.g. on map change when the server changes to a map the client doesn’t have locally).
+Custom maps need to be synchronised between the TF2 server hosting the map and Amazon S3 which hosts maps for clients to download as needed (e.g. on map change when the server changes to a map the client doesn’t have locally).

 ## Automation baby